shyhubb/note/README.md

 # 📝 Small Note Manager

-A simple and lightweight note management system built with **Spring Boot**.
-Perfect for learning Spring Boot fundamentals while creating a functional app to manage notes.
-This was my first dive into Spring Boot, and it was quite a journey! 😄
+A simple yet powerful note management system built with **Spring Boot**.
+Designed as a learning project to master Spring Boot, this app allows users to create, manage, and view their notes securely, with admin capabilities to oversee all notes.
+My first Spring Boot adventure, and it was a wild ride! 😄

 ## ✨ Features
-- **Admin API**:
-  - View all notes in the system at `http://localhost:8080/admin/notes/showall`.
-- **Auth API**:
+- **Authentication**:
-  - Register: Create a new user account to access the system.
+  - Register: Create a new user account (`/auth/register`).
-  - Login: Authenticate users to manage their notes securely.
+  - Login: Authenticate users with JWT tokens (`/auth/login`).
+- **User Note Management**:
-- Create and manage personal notes with a RESTful API.
+  - Create, update, and delete personal notes.
+  - View all notes or specific note details (restricted to note owners).
+- **Admin Dashboard**:
+  - View all notes in the system (`/admin/notes/showall`).
+- Secure RESTful APIs with Spring Security and JWT.
 - Lightweight and beginner-friendly codebase.

 ## 🚀 Getting Started